mmondics/aiops-z/README.md

     This action enables CP4AIOps to `ssh` to a target server and run the proper `oc` commands to solve the issue.

-    There are other alternatives to `ssh` - for example, HTTP API calls or Ansible automation playbooks which you will explore in a later section.
+    There are other alternatives to `ssh` - for example, HTTP API calls or Ansible automation playbooks.

     Runbooks and actions can be associated with incidents so that whenever an incident is created that meets certain criteria, a runbook can automatically kick off problem remediation.